GatoGraphQL/GatoGraphQL/docs/how-scoping-works.md

 # How scoping works

-The plugin GraphQL API for WordPress is scoped using [PHP-Scoper](https://github.com/humbug/php-scoper).
+The plugin Gato GraphQL for WordPress is scoped using [PHP-Scoper](https://github.com/humbug/php-scoper).

 PHP-Scoper [doesn't work well with WordPress](https://github.com/humbug/php-scoper/issues/303).
 However, this project can leverage the fine-grained splitting of packages in the repo, where packages are divided into 2 sets: